 In patients who have not received previous endocrine therapy, or are within 12 months of antiestrogen exposure, the use of an AI is recommended as first-line therapy; however the use of tamoxifen is also an appropriate option.

 AIs appear to be associated to superior outcomes compared to tamoxifen, but the differences are modest.
 All AIs are considered to be equivalent in efficacy and have similar side effect profiles.
 Non-steroidal AIs (anastrozole and letrozole) appear not to have significant cross-resistance with steroidal AI (exemestane); therefore these agents can be used sequentially.

 Tamoxifen or a steroidal AI in combination with everolimus should be considered for patients at the time of progression.

 Endocrine therapy used sequentially can provide disease stabilization in a number of patients.
 After treatment with AIs and tamoxifen, fulvestrant is a good second- or third-line option.
 Fulvestrant is an ER antagonist and appears to be at least as effective as anastrozole in patients who have progressed on tamoxifen.
-Fulvestrant has been approved to be used in combination with palbocliclib.

 Other agents that can be used include megestrol, ethynil estradiol, and fluoxymesterone; however response rates beyond the second-line of treatment are low, and these agents are rarely used.

-The use of tamoxifen or aromatase inhibitors in combination with newer agents, such as mTOR inhibitors, restores sensitivity to hormone therapy.
+Recent data suggests that the use of tamoxifen or aromatase inhibitors in combination with newer agents, such as mTOR inhibitors, restores sensitivity to hormone therapy.
 This data is encouraging, and confirmatory results are awaited.
 Additionally, in patients with HR positive and HER2 positive disease, some data suggests that the combination of trastuzumab or lapatinib + AI is beneficial.

 Agents and side effects